paul-hammant/tbd/content/book/index.md

 weight: 132
 ---

-This site transformed into book, via scripts:
+The TrunkBasedDevelopment.com site transformed into book, via scripts:

 * [English PDF](https://book.trunkbaseddevelopment.com/trunk_based_development_book.pdf) - interactive
-* English PDF - printable (links changed to footnotes) - TODO
+* [English PDF](https://book.trunkbaseddevelopment.com/trunk_based_development_book_printable.pdf) - printable (links changed to footnotes)
 * [English MOBI](https://book.trunkbaseddevelopment.com/trunk_based_development_book.mobi) - for Amazon's Kindle
 * [English EPUB](https://book.trunkbaseddevelopment.com/trunk_based_development_book.epub) - for iBooks, Google Books, Nook, and others

-The book, like the site, changes often.
+The book, like the site, will change going forward as the science and references grow.
+The book is free (as in beer) to download of course, but only if unchanged versus the version on the TrunkBasedDevelopment.com site.